Minnesota: Fuji Ya

 > Location: Reno

-There used to be quite a few old-style Basque boarding houses/restaurants around Nevada, Idaho, and California, serving simple, hearty, multi-course meals in family-style portions.
-But their number is fast diminishing, and the most recent casualty is the 71-year-old Santa Fe.
-After closing for remodeling in 2017 and reopening last year, it seemed healthy enough.
-This summer, though, a message on the restaurant’s Facebook page read: “It’s official we have closed our doors.
+One of the best-known of a diminishing number of old-style Basque boarding houses/restaurants in Nevada, Idaho, and California, the 71-year-old Santa Fe served simple, hearty, multi-course meals in family-style abundance.
+A message on the restaurant’s Facebook page reads, “It’s official we have closed our doors.
 THANK YOU TO EVERYONE THAT HAS SUPPORTED US FOR THE LAST 71 YEARS.
 And a big thanks to all of our guests on our final night you made it an emotional yet awesome farewell.”

 > Location: New York City